-We are thrilled to announce that our paper ``Documenting the Unauthorized: Political Responses to Unauthorized Immigration'' was accepted for publication at Economics and Po
+We are thrilled to announce that our paper ``Documenting the Unauthorized: Political Responses to Unauthorized Immigration'' is now published at Economics and Politics.

 My research with Mark Hallerberg was highlighted by the LSE in the blog post ``An uneven playing field: Larger EU member states receive weaker Commission oversight than smaller states''